 Werner J. Roeder, M.D.
 Dr. Roeder is a retired physician with over forty-five years of experience and former Vice President of Medical Affairs (Medical Director) at New York Presbyterian/Lawrence Hospital in Bronxville, New York.
 As Vice President of Medical Affairs at New York Presbyterian/Lawrence Hospital, he was actively involved in personnel and financial matters concerning the hospital's \$140 million budget.
-Dr. Roeder serves on the boards of other funds in the Fund Complex.
+He is a member of the Fund's Audit, Nominating, and ad hoc Proxy Voting Committees, and a member of both multi-fund ad hoc Compensation Committees.
+He serves on comparable or other board committees with respect to other funds in the Fund Complex on whose boards he sits.
 Dr. Roeder is board certified as a surgeon by The American Board of Surgery and previously served in a consulting capacity to Empire Blue Cross/Blue Shield.
 He obtained his Doctorate in Medicine from New York Medical College.